Force over Distance: Chapter 39

 Young nodded.

 He wanted to tell them everything.
 All of it.
 Start to finish.
 But it was impossible.
 It was too much.
 It was too strange.
-It was too goddamned painful.
+Too goddamned painful.

 “We’ve had more than a few close calls lately,” Young said softly.
-“And, with Rush linked to the ship now, I think we need an additional, informal crisis protocol.”
+“And, with Rush linked to the ship, we need an another emergency protocol.
+Informal.
+Off the record.”

 James and Scott looked puzzled.
 TJ and Greer looked wary.
-Wray watched him with neutral sympathy, her burgundy sweater sleeves rolled up.
+Wray watched him with neutral sympathy, her burgundy sweater sleeves rolled to her elbows.

-“If something happens to me,” Young continued, “if I’m taken out, if I’m killed in action, gravely injured—Rush’ll end up in trouble.
-Not sure how quick it will happen.
-Not sure exactly what it’ll look like.”
+“If something happens to me,” Young continued, “if I’m taken out, if I’m killed in action, badly injured—Rush’ll end up in trouble.
+Not sure how quick it’ll happen.
+Not sure what it’ll look like.”

 “Not where I thought this was going,” Greer said softly.

-“If that happens, and if there’s no chance of getting me back, you need to put him in the chair, and someone else needs to pull him out.
-Whoever does that, is gonna end up psychically linked to the guy.
+“If there’s no chance of getting me back, you need to put him in the chair, and someone else needs to pull him out.
+Whoever does that is gonna end up psychically linked to the guy.
 Just like I am.
 Right now.”

 “Psychically linked?”
 Scott repeated.
-He looked at TJ, who nodded.
+He looked to TJ, who gave him a small tip of the head.

 James nodded stoically, shelving her questions.

-“I think the best choice would be TJ,” Young said, “but any one of you could do it.
-Whoever does it—might not be going back to Earth.”
+“My choice is TJ,” Young said, “but any one of you could do it.
+Whoever does it might not be going back to Earth.”

 The room was silent.